 The tracked PMZ events have a few unique features, besides their similarity to blocking patterns, as shown by three case studies and climatological statistics.
-Main results using the new method are summarized.
+The main results using the new method are summarized.
 Firstly, it was found that persistent open ridges coincided with the historical heatwave in Europe during early August 2003.
 This event includes nearly all open ridges and a short and weak blocking.
-These systems are generally not intended for detection by an index for blocking patterns only, but they were

-680 identified and tracked by the method in this study.
-Secondly, in climatological statistics, PMZ events have a much larger number of occurrences in northeast Pacific and 681 northwest North America during cool seasons compared to the number of blocking 682 patterns detected by several blocking indices (e.g., Kaas and Branstator 1993; PH03; 683 684 Masato et al. 2013b).
+These systems are generally not intended for detection by an index for blocking patterns only, but they were identified and tracked by the method in this study.
+Secondly, in climatological statistics, PMZ events have a much larger number of occurrences in northeast Pacific and northwest North America during cool seasons compared to the number of blocking patterns detected by several blocking indices (e.g., Kaas and Branstator 1993, PH03; Masato et al. 2013b).
 This feature is identified for the first time.
-The increased number of 685 PMZs is attributed to the persistent open ridges and weak omega-shape blockings identified using our approach.
-Finally, the climatological statistics for PMZs are 686 generally consistent with those for blocking patterns, agreeing with the definitions of Z^ 687 688 and blocking highs as a subset of PMZs.
-A comparison of the persistent maxima at Z500 with that at Z200 indicates that the number of occurrence remains smaller in summer than 689 that in winter.
-There appears to be a strong seasonality and quasi-barotropic aspect of 690 PMZs.
-691
+The increased number of PMZs is attributed to the persistent open ridges and weak omega-shape blockings identified using our approach.
+Finally, the climatological statistics for PMZs are roughly consistent with those for blocking patterns, agreeing with the definitions of Z^ and blocking highs as a subset of PMZs.
+A comparison of the persistent maxima at Z500 with that at Z200 indicates that the number of occurrence remains smaller in summer than that in winter.
+There appears to be a strong seasonality and quasi-barotropic aspect of PMZs.

-692 The algorithm in this study uses several subjective thresholds.
-The two most 693 influential are the moving speed limit at 10 degrees longitude per day and the persistence of 4 days.
-Both are selected following similar values in several blocking indices (e.g., 694 695 TM90; PH03).
+The algorithm in this study uses several subjective thresholds.
+The two most influential are the moving speed limit at 10° longitude per day and the persistence of 4 days.
+Both are selected following similar values in several blocking indices (e.g., TM90; PH03).
 Other thresholds are fundamentally less critical, because positive eddy anomalies Z^ correspond to only ridges.
-Slightly different thresholds such as moderately 696 reducing the 100 GPMs of eddy anomaly Z^ for all PMZ grid-point values do not 697 substantially change the results, especially the relative larger frequency of the 698 Northeastern Pacific sector.
-There is some sensitivity in tracked PMZs to data resolution, 699 700 as indicated by the ERA-Interim products.
-Using higher resolution reanalysis data 701 appears to reduce PMZ frequencies, because 1) the Z^ at higher resolutions tend to split 702 the cores at coarse resolutions into smaller centers making the thresholds for PMZs more difficult to meet, and 2) less grid points are counted in PMZ impact areas.
+Slightly different thresholds such as moderately reducing the 100 GPMs of eddy anomaly Z^ for all PMZ gridpoint values do not substantially change the results, especially the relative larger frequency of the Northeastern Pacific sector.
+There is some sensitivity in tracked PMZs to data resolution, as indicated by the ERA-Interim products.
+Using higher resolution reanalysis data appears to reduce PMZ frequencies, possibly because (1) the Z^ at higher resolutions tend to split the cores at coarse resolutions into smaller centers making the thresholds more difficult to satisfy for PMZs, and (2) less grid points are counted in PMZ impact areas.
+It is worth noting that this sensitivity is different from that climate models at higher resolutions simulate more blocking events (Davini and D'Andrea 2016).
 If the resolutions are the same at $2.5^{\circ} \times 2.5^{\circ}$, the tracked PMZs are nearly identical in the ERA-Interim and the NCEP-NCAR Reanalysis, suggesting a fair approach for comparison.
 The PMZ number and frequencies are reduced dramatically with largely elevated thresholds.
 Increasing the threshold from ≤ 20 to ≤ 50 GPMs for the cores reduces PMZ numbers by 40% and increasing the threshold from 100 to 200 GPMs for both the core and impact areas reduces PMZ frequencies by 50%.